Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

-2. Bed mode, then ward mode;
+2. Bed rest, then ward rest;

 A. Eradication therapy:

-· T. Pyloride 0.4 x 2 r / day at the end of the meal;
+· T. Pylorid 0.4 x 2 times a day at the end of meals;

-T. Clarithromycin 0.25 x 2 times a day;
+· T. Clarithromycin 0.25 x 2 times a day;

 · T. Metronidazole 0.5 x 2 times a day at the end of meals;

-within 7 days;
+Within 7 days;

 B. Antacids: